 Kata originally were teaching and training methods by which successful combat techniques were preserved and passed on.
 The basic goal of kata is to preserve and transmit proven techniques and to practice self-defence.
 By practicing in a repetitive manner the learner develops the ability to execute those techniques and movements in a natural, reflex-like manner.

 “Tradition should inspire innovation not limit it”

 Shizendo Karate training methods also employ this idea in the form of Kake and Tegumi Tegumi.
 Tegumi – Kake are prearranged hand drills worked in pairs, this part of our training develops the students skills of touch reflex.
 It is from here that the secrets of the Karate Katas are unlocked with the key of Tegumi – Kake.
 This leads into Karate’s close range freestyle sparring.
 The basic four arm techniques (the so called “blocks”) found in all Karate styles are the upper, lower, inner and outer uke (uke means “to receive”) movements; these four techniques make up the hand drills in the system.
 Every Karate Kata bunkai (application) can be fed through at this important range: punches, kicks, locks, throws, takedowns, etc. This is the true Kata range.
 This is where the Karateka uses the techniques learnt in Kata and fed through to the hand drills, thus developing their knowlege and application for self-defence, the use of correct distance, developing the stickiness and the cultivated power generation through partnered drills.
 Learning and developing the hand drills is the most important training concept a Karateka will take towards understanding Shizendo karate.

-Karate is the art of controlling, or defending one’s self from an opponent through the use of manipulation of the joints (Kensetsu) and grappling (Tuite).
+Karate is the art of controlling, or defending one’s self from an opponent through the use of manipulation of the joints (Kensetsu) and grappling (Tuite) and impact (striking).
 Tegumi combined with Tuite and Kensetsu offers an inexhaustible variety of possible reactions to any given attack, taken from the principles and concepts learnt from the Katas.
 The application to Kata offers only an idea of its usage; what’s more important are the principles and concepts behind the idea.